jerdog/high-performing-eng-teams-hugorevealjs/content/30-min-old/_index.md

 {.r-stretch}

 {{% note %}}
-The path to optimizing your workflow durations is to combine comprehensive testing practices with efficient workflow orchestration.
 Teams that focus solely on speed not only spend more time rolling back broken updates and debugging in production but also face greater risk to their organizational reputation and stability.
+So the path to optimizing your workflow durations is to combine comprehensive testing practices with efficient workflow orchestration.
 {{% /note %}}

 ---